hello-robot/stretch_tutorials/ros2/remote_compute.md

 # Offloading Heavy Robot Compute to Remote Workstation
 In this tutorial, we will explore the method for offloading computationally intensive processes, such as running computer vision models, to a remote workstation computer.
 This approach offers several advantages such as:
-- Saving the robot's processing power.
+- Saving robot's processing power.
-- Utilizing the available GPU hardware on powerful workstations to run large deep learning models.
+- Increasing robot's efficiency by offloading high-power consuming processes.
-- Ability to strategically offload less critical high-computation processes to enhance Robot's efficiency.
+- Utilizing available GPU hardware on powerful workstations to run large deep learning models.

 We will delve into the process of **offloading [Stretch Deep Perception](https://github.com/hello-robot/stretch_ros2/tree/humble/stretch_deep_perception) ROS2 nodes**.
 These nodes are known for their demanding computational requirements and are frequently used in [Stretch Demos](https://github.com/hello-robot/stretch_ros2/tree/humble/stretch_demos).